RepoDynamics/PyPackIT/docs/website/source/index.md

 This section offers a high-level overview of {{pp_meta.name}}, highlighting its main features, the challenges they address, and the value they bring to your projects.
-Serving as an excellent starting point for new users, it also provides a summary of useful background information and concepts that are essential to fully understanding and utilizing {{pp_meta.name}}.
+Serving as an excellent starting point for new users, it also provides a summary of fundamental concepts and background information that are essential to fully understanding and utilizing {{pp_meta.name}}.
 :::